CheeGY/cheegy.github.io/_posts/2021-01-11-IntroChapterFreemanP2.md

 - E. D. Sontag, _A Lyapunov-like characterization of asymptotic controllability_, SIAM J. Contr.
 Optimiz., 21 (1983), pp. 462-471
 - E. D. Sontag, _A 'universal' construction of Artstein's theorem on nonlinear stabilization_, Syst.
 Contr.
 Lett., 13 (1989), pp. 117-123.

-In the case of robust nonlinear control, a control Lyapunov function is inadequate because:
+However, in the case of robust nonlinear control, a control Lyapunov function is inadequate because:
 - There are two input sources from the controller $K$ and uncertainty $\Delta$
 - Control Lyapunov functions applies to state feedback only